-Since you can’t turn off stress and you can’t change the company culture (which is a whole other discussion), you can do the most important thing and change your conscious mind, your thinking and your behavior to stay healthy.
+Since you can’t turn off stress and you can’t change the company culture, you can do the most important thing and change your conscious mind, your thinking and your behavior to stay healthy.

 Stressful times will not subside at any time in the future, therefore it can be tremendously beneficial to find a way to master those emotions to live a better life in the long run.

 There is an ongoing discussion of whether “Architecture is Synonymous with Stress?” or whether someone is “for or against an All-Nighter Culture“.
 What happened to the joy of being an Architect?
 Shouldn’t the design of the space we live in be an enjoyable task?
 Nowadays there seems to be some general truth or an implicit agreement that architecture seems to go against a good work-life balance.

 Aside from all that, everybody has a responsibility to take care of his or her body, no matter which profession they belong to.
 Stress will have an even greater impact on you when you are tired, overworked, unhappy and unbalanced.

 There is no doubt, that architects have a huge workload.
 Crafting designs, developing visualizations, holding presentations, creating plans and construction drawings takes a lot of time.
 In addition, managing and dealing with (often unrealistic) deadlines has an inherent potential for the occurrence of stress.